Senyh/StyCona/README.md

 ### 1. Data Preparation
 #### 1.1.
 Download data
-The dataset can be downloaded in following links:
+The datasets can be downloaded from the following links:
 * MSCMR Dataset - [Link](https://zmiclab.github.io/zxh/0/mscmrseg19/index.html)
 * Fundus Dataset - [Link](https://zenodo.org/records/8009107)

-PS: *Please cite the papers of original dataset when using the data in your publications.*
+PS: *Please cite the original dataset papers when using these datasets in your publications.*

 #### 1.2.
 Split Dataset
-Following the list files (within the "*data*" folders) to split the datasets
+Follow the list files (within the "*data*" folders) to split the datasets

 ### 2. Training
 ```angular2html